9 Types of Millets and Their Benefits

 Benefits of Proso Millet:

-• Rich in Protein: Proso millet is a good source of protein, making it a valuable food for vegetarians and vegans.
+• Rich in Protein: Proso millet provides plant-based protein, making it a nutritious addition to vegetarian and vegan diets.

-• Supports Bone Health: The magnesium and phosphorus in proso millet contribute to maintaining strong bones and teeth.
+• Supports Bone Health: Proso millet contains magnesium and phosphorus, two minerals that play important roles in maintaining strong bones and teeth.

 Little millet is a small, nutritious grain that is easy to cook and can be used in various dishes like porridge, dosa, or upma.
 It is highly nutritious and quick to digest.